Which way, Amelia?

 Distance from Lae 1,300 miles, with 1,256 miles to go on the 083o course direct to Howland.

-AE repeated attempts to reach USS Ontario 200 miles ahead were all in vain.
+AE repeated attempts to contact USS Ontario 200 miles ahead were all in vain.

-FN becomes concerned about whether RDF was operative, calls for increase in airspeed to shorten dead reckoning from Last Celestial Fix.{0}
+FN becomes concerned about whether RDF will be operative to support gathering range {7}, calls for increase in airspeed to conserve celestial navigation distance at night and to shorten dead reckoning distance following sunrise and to reduce steering errors after Last Celestial Fix.{0}

 AE increases airspeed to 168.5 mph, consuming 59.3 gph.
 Total fuel consumed at this location 528 gallons, 572 gallons remaining.{9}